mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4-armory-concepts/c-template-generator.md

 end
 ```

 That's it!
-You can now run forge and start toying around with Felix!
+Now write `forge run` in terminal and start toying around with Felix!